szstonelee/gointernal/readme.md

 From the above, it is a matching game.

-If Type is a interface, match the total methods in Type to the second reference of i.
+If Type is an interface, go try to match the total methods in Type to the second reference of i.

-If it can match the methonds in the concrete value in i, i.e the second reference, return the concrete value without panic.
+If it can match all the methonds in the concrete value in i, i.e the second reference, return the concrete value without panic.

+### Special for pointer

+check pointer_interface.go